groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

  If you see someone selling a package of Rhode Peptide Lip Tint with batch number 112505, I'd encourage you to take your business elsewhere.

 Additionally, while Gemini didn't notice this, I observed that there are no seams visible between the digits on the batch number.
 Usually, batch numbers like this are created using small interchangeable metal digits inserted into the mold used to manufacture the plastic tube; each digit is a separate piece of metal, and employees can piece together the right digits for a particular batch.
-On a reputable product, you can usually see little ridges in the plastic between the digits, caused by the plastic flowing into the small gaps between the metal pieces.
+On a reputable product, you can usually see little ridges in the plastic between the digits, caused by the plastic flowing into the small gaps between the metal pieces during molding.
 But on this tube, the batch number has no visible ridges, indicating that it was made using a solid piece of metal with a fixed number---that's suspicious.

 <br>